The piece should be at least 16 to 30 bars long.

-Note on your composition ( you may do this by hand) where your form sections are.
+Note on your composition where your form sections are.

-The composition must be notated on Finale.
+The composition must be notated in Finale.
 Part of your grade will be based on the appearance of your score.
 Remember to insert dynamics, phrasing, and other performance information.

 If you need help getting started, here’s one approach:

 ¯ Think of a narrative (story) you’d like to set to music - one that describes either a single subject or a dialogue between two characters.

 ¯ Decide on the overall shape of your piece (e.g., ABA).